The best time to travel to St Martin?

 Average temperatures and precipitation on St. Martin

-Another reason to travel to this beautiful island from April–October is because it is the off season, the island has a lot less visitors and therefore the roads have less traffic, less crowded beaches, and it is easier to get reservations in the top restaurants on the island.
+The island can be busy during peak tourist months.
+The best time to visit St. Martin and St. Maarten is from April to October because this is the off season.
+The island has fewer visitors and therefore the roads have less traffic, beaches are less crowded, and it’s easier to get reservations at the top restaurants on the island.

 I know when I travel during busy times, I do stress about getting reservations at the best restaurants, so it definitely provides ease of mind to know that if you travel in the low season, once you book in advance you are sure to get a reservation along with a great table.

-As I previously mentioned, the 15th April to 14th December is the low season in St Maarten so the rates are much lower at this time of year anyway but now with the island only starting to get back to business after the storm, a lot of owners are eager for business so they are offering amazing discounts over the next few months to welcome you to visit their beautiful villas
+As I previously mentioned, the 15th April to 14th December is the low season in St Maarten so the rates are much lower at this time of year, and some owners offer amazing discounts during these few months to welcome you to visit their beautiful villas.

-Is St Martin/Maarten still suitable for my Honeymoon?
+6. Is St Martin/Maarten suitable for my Honeymoon?

 Absolutely, St Martin is still an excellent choice for your honeymoon and a lot of our honeymoon clients come back every year for their anniversary to revisit the memories.